dethe/dungeonnights/about.md

 The players for Library of Dungeons are:

-* Mike as Hock the Fighter
+* Mike as Hawke the Fighter
 * Pavel as Rondo the Great Wizard
 * Alex as Hawthorn, Cleric of Zorika the Earth Mother